Operational-Admissibility Matrix

 It is designed to support the structured comparison of diverse frameworks while preserving their distinctions, identifying legitimate overlaps, and clarifying the conditions under which interoperability claims may be evaluated.

-As such, it should be regarded as a navigational schema within the broader Contextual Admissibility Research Programme rather than as an independent theory in its own right.
+As such, it should be regarded as a proposed navigational schema within the broader Contextual Admissibility Research Programme rather than as an independent theory in its own right.